 Several Western human rights groups have tried over the ages to expose the brutal methods used by the Israeli defense forces and the unfair verdicts given out to Muslim Arabs, whether they are men or women, however, this has not caused the state of Israel to show any leniency towards the Muslim or the Arab world.

-However, the United States has paid a key part as a negotiator between the two sides which has ultimately allowed the release of the man, which would have previously been impossible.
+The United States has paid a key part as a negotiator between the two sides which has ultimately allowed the release of the man, which would have previously been impossible.

 Many other men, women, and children are still imprisoned in Israeli prisons, and their conditions and whereabouts are unknown.
-All other Muslim World and the United States should facilitate the release of all those who have been wrongfully imprisoned.

 Source: Dawn News